 Multiple Submissions: We don’t mind if you want to submit multiple stories for the same issue.
 However, it is unlikely we will use more than one of your stories in the same issue.

-Submissions: We prefer you send manuscripts via e-mail to submission (@) thefirstline (dot) com.
+Submissions: We prefer you send manuscripts via e-mail to submission (@) thelastlinejournal (dot) com.
 We accept stories in MS Word or Word Perfect format (we prefer attachments).
-Please do not send pdf versions of your story or links to Google docs.
+Please do not send .pdf versions of your story.
 Make sure your name and contact information, as well as your bio, are part of the attachment.
-Stories also can be sent to The First Line‘s post office box (PO Box 250382, Plano, TX, 75025-0382).
+Stories also can be sent to The Last Line‘s post office box (PO Box 250382, Plano, TX, 75025-0382).
 No manuscripts will be returned without an accompanying SASE with sufficient return postage.
 Here is the last line for 2017:

 Notification: We don’t make decisions about stories until after each issue closes.
 We typically send notices out within two to three weeks after the issue’s deadline to everyone who submitted a story.
 You can also check the home page of the Web site as we will indicate each issue’s production status there.